 Potential future impact of new diagnostic tools in high-burden countries.
 Shown are examples of India (left-hand column) and South Africa (right-hand column).
 The top row shows results from recent prevalence surveys in both countries (refs), highlighting the proportion of prevalence TB that had sought care yet remained undiagnosed (red); that had symptoms but had not sought care (green); and that did not report symptoms, despite being sputum bacteriologically positive (blue).
 Depending on their characteristics, new diagnostic tools could benefit patients at each stage of this sequence.
 The lower two rows show cumulative cases and deaths averted under different scenarios for the deployment of new diagnostic tools (see supporting information for incidence and mortality curves relating to each of these scenarios).
 In these plots, the green curve shows the impact of all interventions implemented in combination, while remaining curves show impacts of interventions implemented individually.

 Starting at the right-hand side of the prevalence survey diagram and moving upstream, these interventions are as follows: (i) the blue curve shows a scenario where the probability of diagnosis and treatment initiation per care seeking visit is increased to 90%.
 Such effects could be achieved, for example, with the use of new tools based on oral swab or urine samples, both of which are easier to collect than sputum.
-Such tools could help expand the diagnosis of TB in decentralised primary care settings, facilitating early recognition of TB without need for multiple provider visits.
-(Ii) In India, the impact of new diagnostic tools could be amplified if they are made available to all providers managing TB, not just the public sector.
+Such tools could help expand the diagnosis of TB in decentralised primary care settings, facilitating early recognition of TB without need for multiple provider visits. (ii) In India, the impact of new diagnostic tools could be amplified if they are made available to all providers managing TB, not just the public sector.
 The red curve shows a scenario where new diagnostics are implemented as described above, at the same time as 90% of private healthcare providers being successfully engaged with the public programme.
-This combination increases the cases and deaths averted by xx and yy%, respectively.
-(Iii) For both countries, the purple curves correspond to targeting symptomatics who have not sought care: shown is a scenario where people with symptoms in the general population are tested twice a year for TB, either through programme activities, or by self-testing, similar to COVID-19.
+This combination increases the cases and deaths averted by xx and yy%, respectively. (iii) For both countries, the purple curves correspond to targeting symptomatics who have not sought care: shown is a scenario where people with symptoms in the general population are tested twice a year for TB, either through programme activities, or by self-testing, similar to COVID-19.
 Although infeasible with current tools, again the ease-of-implementation of oral swabs and urine samples may facilitate these levels of testing in future.
 (Iv) In both countries, the pink curves correspond to a scenario where vulnerable populations are tested without symptoms screening, assuming that 10% of subclinical TB in these populations is detected and initiated on treatment each year.
 Such levels of screening could be achieved with highly-portable screening tools currently in development, such as handheld X-ray combined with AI reads.
 In India, we assumed the vulnerable population to consist of those with undernutrition while in South Africa, we assumed this group to consist of those with HIV.

 See table S1 for calibration data and table S2 for estimated baseline parameters, relevant to these interventions.
 See also table S3 for overall estimates for cumulative cases and deaths averted by 2030.